Certificate IV in Hospitality

 Typical training program in Certificate IV Hospitality

-In a previous blog, we told the story about Maya who transferred her university aspirations for architecture to a passion for working in hospitality.
-Since hearing Maya’s story there has been considerable interest in what doing a Certificate IV in Hospitality would entail.
+In a previous blog, we told the story of Maya, who transferred her university aspirations for architecture to a passion for working in hospitality.
+Since hearing Maya’s story, there has been considerable interest in what doing a Certificate IV in Hospitality would entail.

 Key subjects delivered include: